RTKlab-BYU/worklist_generation/Walk_Through.md

 ---

 ## Step 1
-Create Metadata Excel Sheet

-In the first step, enter metadata about the different conditions.
+In this step, we will generate the metadata excell sheet by entering some basic inforamtion about the different experimental/biological conditions.

 In the terminal enter: